Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Introduction

 \subsection{Local well-posedness results}

-Our first purpose is to prove local well-posedness assuming merely Kato-type regularity assumptions \cite{Kato87} and with the continuous dependence on the initial data is stated with respect to the topology of the energy space.

-Let us point out that our well-posedness result will also be useful in the study of a class of quantum hydrodynamic (QHD) systems with non-trivial far-field \cite{AHMX}, see also \cite{AHMZ, H} for some previous results in this direction.
-The analysis of the Cauchy problem for QHD systems with non-zero conditions at infinity is pivotal to initiate a rigorous study of some relevant physical phenomena described by quantum fluid models, see for instance \cite{Berloff, GR74}.

-Our main assumptions on the nonlinearity $f$ are the following. \begin{assumption} Let $f$ be a real-valued function satisfying the following Kato-type assumptions, namely \begin{enumerate}[(K1)] \item $f\in C([0,\infty))\cap C^1((0,\infty))$ such that $f(1)=0$, \item the nonlinearity is energy-subcritical, namely there exists $\alpha>0$, with $\alpha<\infty$ for $d=2$ and $\alpha<2$ for $d=3$, such that
+Our first purpose is to prove local well-posedness assuming merely Kato-type regularity assumptions \cite{Kato87} and with the continuous dependence on the initial data is stated with respect to the topology of the energy space. \\ Let us point out that our well-posedness result will also be useful in the study of a class of quantum hydrodynamic (QHD) systems with non-trivial far-field \cite{AHMX}, see also \cite{AHMZ, H} for some previous results in this direction.
+The analysis of the Cauchy problem for QHD systems with non-zero conditions at infinity is pivotal to initiate a rigorous study of some relevant physical phenomena described by quantum fluid models, see for instance \cite{Berloff, GR74}.\\ Our main assumptions on the nonlinearity $f$ are the following. \begin{assumption} Let $f$ be a real-valued function satisfying the following Kato-type assumptions, namely \begin{enumerate}[(K1)] \item $f\in C([0,\infty))\cap C^1((0,\infty))$ and is such that $f(1)=0$, \item the nonlinearity is energy-subcritical, namely there exists $\alpha>0$, with $\alpha<\infty$ for $d=2$ and $\alpha<2$ for $d=3$, such that

 for all $\rho\geq 0$. \end{enumerate} \end{assumption} The assumptions \emph{(K1), (K2)} are commonly referred to as Kato-type assumptions, see \cite{Kato87, Kato89} and also \cite[Chapter 4]{Cazenave}.
-For trivial far-field behavior, namely integrable wave-functions $\psi$, these assumptions correspond to the state of the art for the $H^1$-well-posedness for energy-subcritical nonlinearities $f$, see \cite{Cazenave} and references therein for a detailed overview of the theory.

-The energy-subcritical power-type nonlinearities constitute an example of nonlinearities that satisfy Assumption \ref{ass:N} but in general not covered by \cite{Gallo, Gerard, Miyazaki}. \begin{example} The energy-subcritical power-type nonlinearities read
+For trivial far-field behavior, namely integrable wave-functions $\psi$, these assumptions correspond to the state of the art for the $H^1$-well-posedness for energy-subcritical nonlinearities $f$, see \cite{Cazenave} and references therein for a detailed overview of the theory.\\ The energy-subcritical power-type nonlinearities constitute an example of nonlinearities that satisfy Assumption \ref{ass:N} but in general not covered by \cite{Gallo, Gerard, Miyazaki}. \begin{example} The energy-subcritical power-type nonlinearities read

 These nonlinearities being included in Assumption \ref{ass:N} merely satisfy $f\in C^{0,\alpha}([0,\infty))$.
 Previous results require $\lambda=+1$ and $\alpha=1$ \cite{Gerard}, $\lambda>0$, and $f\in C^3([0,\infty))$ \cite{Gallo} or $f\in C^2([0,\infty))$ \cite{Miyazaki}.
 The corresponding nonlinear potential energy density reads